ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

     v3c-sei=<value>
 ~~~

-When signaled as a session level parameter, the data is considered to be static for the duration of the stream.
+When signalled as a session level parameter, the data is considered to be static for the duration of the stream.

 The following example shows an SDP including four media lines, three describing V3C video components and one V3C atlas component.
 All the media lines are grouped under one V3C group which provides the V3C parameter set.